Sandeepreddy-b/FAANG_DS_Salary_Prediction/README.md

 - Transformed the categorical variables into dummy variables.
 - Split the data into train and tests sets with a test size of 20%.

-I tried three different models and evaluated them using Mean Absolute Error.
-I chose MAE because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model
+- I tried three different models and evaluated them using Mean Absolute Error.

 - Linear Regression – Baseline for the model
 - Lasso Regression – Tried to normalize the sparse data